livegnik/2way-poc-design/README.md

 # 2WAY design repository in short

-2WAY is a local-first, peer-to-peer protocol and backend for building collaborative software that does not depend on a central operator.
-Each device keeps its own keys, its own history, and its own view of shared state.
-Changes are checked locally against rules and permissions before they are accepted.
-Invalid, replayed, or unauthorized updates are rejected before they ever touch storage.
-Trust is enforced by structure, not by who runs the server.
+2WAY is a protocol and backend for building software that stays correct without a central authority.
+It gives apps a shared, local-first foundation for identity, permissions, ordering, storage, and sync, enforced at the system level instead of reimplemented in every app.
+Each device holds its own keys, its own history, and its own copy of the rules, and no change is accepted unless it is valid, authorized, and structurally sound.

-The system is designed for situations where multiple people need to work on shared data without handing control to a single backend.
-Devices can create and modify records while offline, then reconcile their changes when they reconnect.
-Ownership stays explicit.
-History stays auditable.
-Conflicts are resolved by clear rules instead of arrival order or hidden server logic.

-In practice, this makes it possible to build apps that keep working when networks fail, servers go down, or vendors disappear.
-Teams can continue to collaborate because the data, the rules, and the permissions live on their devices, not inside one service.
-The goal of 2WAY is simple.
-Make resilient, multi-party software practical, without asking users to give up control or trust an operator to behave forever.
+The core idea is simple.
+Treat state as a cryptographically verifiable graph, not as mutable rows behind an API.
+Every write is checked against schema, ownership, and access rules before it is committed.
+Every accepted change becomes part of an append-only history with clear authorship and ordering.
+Sync does not trust transport, timing, or peers.
+It only trusts what can be verified.

+This makes a class of apps practical that usually fall apart under real-world conditions.
+Apps that work offline by default.
+Apps that survive node loss, network partitions, and server shutdowns.
+Apps where collaboration does not depend on one operator behaving correctly forever.
+The protocol handles the hard parts, validation, permissions, reconciliation, and provenance, so applications can focus on their data model and user experience.

+This repository defines the protocol, architecture, and invariants that make those guarantees hold.
+It is a design repo, not an SDK and not a demo.
+The goal is to specify a system that remains predictable under failure, adversarial input, and long time horizons.

 Looking for a more comprehensive read-through?
 See [README-long.md](README-long.md).